Baseflow/cheat-sheets/sheets/postgresql.md

 | `psql -h host -d database -U user -W` | Connects to the database on host called "host" with the user "user" |
 | `psql -U user -h host "dbname=database sslmode=require"` | Connects to the database on host called "host" using a SSL connection with user "user" |

-## Usefull commands once you are connected
+## Useful commands once you are connected

 | Command | Description |
 |---------|-------------|